theupdateframework/specification/tuf-spec.md

          "meta" : METAFILES
        }

-   METAFILES is the same is described for the snapshot.json file.
-In the case of the timestamp.json file, this MUST only include a description of the snapshot.json file.
+   METAFILES is the same as is described for the snapshot.json file.
+In the case of the timestamp.json file, this MUST only include a description of the snapshot.json file and the LENGTH of the snapshot.json file is REQUIRED.

    A signed timestamp.json example file: